wakasobaka/deutsch/grammatik.md

-Das habe ich auch schon gemacht
-Das mochte ich gern mal machen
-Das finde ich nicht so wichtig

-I would like to do that
-I don't think that's important
+Das habe ich auch schon gemacht - I've already done that Das mochte ich gern mal machen - I would like to do that Das finde ich nicht so wichtig - I don't think that's important

+Du lernst schon lange Spanisch - You've been learning Spanish for a long time